OHDSI/ClinicalTrialsWGETL/README.md

 $ docker-compose run --rm --service-ports phuse_etl
 ~~~

-After the conversion is done, resultant CDM files (in csv format) are in the data/cdm folder.
+After the conversion is done, resultant CDM tables (in csv format) are in the data/cdm folder.

 ## License